 Now not all robots are bad.
 Google, YouTube, Bing and other legitimate search engines use them.
 Anything that helps you find a website by searching the Internet is using robots (computer programs) to index that information.

-But it shows you what every legitimate website is up against.
-It shows what YOU are up against.
-Geez, you just want to have your website up and running, and getting you clients; you don’t want to be in cyber warfare to do it.
+But it shows you what every legitimate website is up against since not all these robots are the good kind.
+Geez, you just want to have your website up and running, and getting new clients; you don't want to be in cyber warfare to do it.

 If you have a WordPress website you are using the #1 most popular content management systems (CMS).
 And since it IS the #1 website platform, it will of course be the top most attacked platform too.

 But there are steps to prevent your website from becoming a hacking statistic.

 - Regularly visit your website's front end (what viewers see) and navigate through it.
 Make sure everything looks right and performs properly.
 If it is exceedingly slow, it could be a number of reasons, but it could be a subtle sign of hacking.

 - Run security scans weekly and anytime you are suspicious of foul play.

 - Use a file transfer protocol (FTP) program to view your files.
 This is probably something you should have a web professional do if you aren't familiar with FTP and WordPress.
 Going in and looking at the files residing in your hosting is the most direct method to see if bad files have been dropped in.

 - See if Google detects any hacking.
 How?
 Go to the web address field in your browser (where you type in a web address) and type:

 site:yourdomain.com (replace the yourdomain with your domain 😉 ) and hit enter.
 Putting that "site:" in the beginning ensures that only results for your website will show up.
 Look through all those results and see if anything is not directly on your website.
 If anything appears that's not your content, immediately go change all passwords for your site, or better yet, call your web programmer and they will take charge and lock it down.